ikaakkola/fortum-fetch/README.md

 ## Configuration via .config/fortum-fetch

-Configuration values are read from `~/.config/fortum_fetch` which is treated as YAML
+Configuration values are read from `~/.config/fortum_fetch` (YAML)

-For example to persist login details and :
+For example to persist login details and some usage configuration values:

     # username for My Fortum
     user: "hello@example.com"